 Strengthening the partnership between health care and social care organizations helps provide integrated service delivery to the whole person.

 With funding through our Special Projects and Emerging Ideas Initiative, MDHHS is helping organizations enhance communication and integration of clinical and community-based social services by enhancing community information exchange (CIE) capacities.
-This project also explores the best ways to share health information in a timely way to all the people who need it, while incorporating the consent of people accessing supports.
+This project also explores the best ways to share health information in a timely way to all the people who need it, while incorporating the consent of people accessing support.

 MDHHS is working with physician organizations (POs) and community-based organizations (CBOs) to establish secure and effective electronic referral processes and other critical CIE functions.